kersorianek/mon-portfolio/_posts/2019-01-07-Python-Easy-Trick-Collected.md

 cover-img: /assets/img/cover.jpg
 ---

-This post contains plenty of useful snippets which can help beginners and newcomers quickly ramp-up on grasping python 3's syntax.
-A Python implementation of 30-seconds-of-code🐍!
+This post offers numerous useful snippets that might assist beginners and newcomers in quickly comprehending Python 3 syntax.
+A Python implementation in 30 seconds!🐍!

 **Note**:- Original Source for This section is [30-seconds-of-code](https://github.com/Chalarangelo/30-seconds-of-code/).

-If you need help installing the latest stable release of python 3 on your system checkout docs.python.org if you run into trouble make sure you research stackoverflow.
-Eventually it might be worth looking into how to set up a virtual environment for python projects with virtualenv or even a tool like anaconda.
+If you need assistance installing the most recent stable release of Python 3 on your machine, go to docs.python.org.
+If you get stuck, make sure to look into stackoverflow.
+It could be worthwhile to investigate how to build up a virtual environment for Python projects using virtualenv or even a tool like anaconda in the future.

 ### Table of contents